ChickenSquiggles/RayU/README.md

 - Explicit pixel values when needed

 This allows interfaces to remain **uniform across any monitor or window size**, without hard pixel dependencies.

+**Build however you use CMAKE, but my personal build workflow is 'cmake -S . -B build -G "MinGW Makefiles"' to start a build directory (one time thing), then 'cmake --build build' from then on.**